- Our Platform

 Sign up for our NewsletterNewsletter

 Financial Statement 2022

 The People’s Party of Canada recently filed its 2022 audited financial report with Elections Canada, in accordance with regulations.
 That report covers the 12-month period between January 1 and December 31, 2022.

-We would like to highlight the main items in this report so that you aware of the Party’s financial situation as a member, dedicated volunteer, supporter, or as a donor or potential donor.
+We would like to highlight the main items in this report so that you aware of the Party’s financial situation as a member, volunteer, candidate, supporter, or as a donor or potential donor.
 You can read the full report here.

 The People’s Party of Canada was launched by Maxime Bernier in September 2018 and registered under the Canada Elections Act in January 2019.
 2022 was therefore the fourth full year of the Party’s existence.

 Since there was no general election in 2022, both our revenues and our expenses were lower than during the previous year, when a general election took place.